liamross/duck-stack/README.md

 ## Nesting Components

-Depending on your state structure and folder organization methodology, you may choose to nest ducks component folders within each other.
+Depending on your state structure and folder organization methodology, you may choose to nest duck-stack module folders within each other.
 Generally, since `index.js` files serve to bring the individual files to the surface of your folder structure, this will mean the `index.js` file of the parent folder will need to import, and subsequently export the `index.js` default export of the component below.
 In cases such as these, you will import the child and export it as an element within the default export.

 > Note: This is generally not recommended, as it reduces component re-usability.
 The only time you should nest components is if the component is specifically used in the parent component, with no possibility of reuse elsewhere in the application.